 The day you become a mom is also the day where you really step it up in the skills department.
 It’s so easy to feel as if you are juggling everything.
 It’s the only “job” where you are expected to have it all together.
-You probably even have a running checklist in the back of your head.
+As an overwhelmed mom, you probably even have a running checklist in the back of your head.

 - Keep your house spotless.